About TIMEP’s Internship Program

 - Track ongoing policy developments, including statements and actions taken by members of government within US, EU, Canada

 - Maintain TIMEP’s internal advocacy reporting sheet and contact sheet

 - Conduct background research and draft memos and briefs related to TIMEP’s institution-wide advocacy priorities

-- Support Executive Director in outreach to advocacy contacts
+- Support the Executive Director and Advocacy Assistant in outreach to advocacy contacts

 Monthly internship stipends will be offered, so long as it does not interfere with the student’s respective university requirements for internships.
-Interns will receive a stipend of $1,000 per month, which will be prorated for partial months.
+Full-time interns will receive a stipend of $1000 per month, which will be prorated for part-time positions and partial months.